schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 [Interface groups](https://docs.opnsense.org/manual/firewall_groups.html) are used to apply policies to multiple interfaces at once.
 Do not use them for WAN interfaces because they don't use the `reply-to` directive.
 Using interface groups reduces the number of required firewall rules significantly.

+I'm honestly not sure if I went overboard with interface groups and over-abstracted things.
+Currently, I'm happy with the configuration, and I guess only time will tell how maintainable this approach is.
+I'd like to know what you think and would appreciate your feedback here.

 ![Screenshot of firewall interface groups](firewall-interface-groups.png)

 Navigate to {{< breadcrumb "Firewall" "Groups" >}} and add the following interface groups.